needle-mirror/com.unity.localization/Documentation~/StringTables.md

 ![String Table Collection inspector view.](images/StringTableCollection_Inspector.png)

-Extensions are Editor only data that you can attach to a String Table.
-An extension can contain additional data that you wish to associate with the String Tables, or it can add functionality such as an importer or exporter for a particular file format or service.
+Extensions are Editor only data that you can attach to a Table Collection.
+An extension can contain additional data that you wish to associate with the collection, or it can add functionality such as an importer or exporter for a particular file format or service.

-To create custom Extensions, you can inherit from *CollectionExtension* and add the *AssetTableCollectionExtension attribute*.
+To create custom Extensions, you can inherit from [CollectionExtension](xref:UnityEditor.Localization.CollectionExtension) and add the [StringTableCollectionExtensionAttribute](xref:UnityEditor.Localization.StringTableCollectionExtensionAttribute).

 ## Preloading